Bhargain: Demographics

 Bhargain nagar panchayat is divided into 14 wards for which elections are held every 5 years.
 The Bhargain Nagar Panchayat had population of 21,891 of which 11,222 are males while 10,669 are females as per report released by 2011 Census of India.

-Population of Children with age of 0-6 is 3845 which is 17.56% of total population of Bhargain (NP).
-In Bhargain Nagar Panchayat, Female Sex Ratio is of 951 against state average of 912.
-Moreover, Child Sex Ratio in Bhargain is around 850 compared to Uttar Pradesh state average of 902.
-Literacy rate of Bhargain city is 52.59% lower than state average of 67.68%.
-In Bhargain, Male literacy is around 65.28% while female literacy rate is 39.56%.
+The population of children aged 0-6 is 3845 which is 17.56% of total population of Bhargain (NP).
+In Bhargain Nagar Panchayat, the female sex ratio is 951 against state average of 912.
+Moreover, the child sex ratio in Bhargain is around 850 compared to Uttar Pradesh state average of 902.
+The literacy rate of Bhargain city is 52.59% lower than state average of 67.68%.
+In Bhargain, male literacy is around 65.28% while the female literacy rate is 39.56%.

 Bhargain Nagar Panchayat has total administration over 3,132 houses to which it supplies basic amenities like water and sewerage.
 It is also authorize to build roads within Nagar Panchayat limits and impose taxes on properties coming under its jurisdiction.
 It's been noted as one of the cleanest town in the state.